What is open enrollment?

-If you provide health insurance to your employees, you may want to ask a lawyer for help, although often a benefits representative from your provider can help you find out if open enrollment must be offered and what else you may need to do based on your health insurance coverage contract.
+If you provide health insurance to your employees, you may be able to contact your provider’s benefits representative to help you determine if open enrollment must be offered, and what else you may need to do based on your health insurance coverage contract.

-For employers that do not offer health insurance, it can be helpful to provide your employees with information about the available health insurance programs and how they can enroll.
+If you are an employer that does not offer health insurance, it can be helpful to provide your employees with information about the available health insurance programs in their area and how they can enroll.

 How do small businesses start providing health benefits?

 The best way to start providing health insurance benefits is to simply start researching and asking questions to learn about your options.
 Health insurance companies have an array of resources you can use to compare plans and find the best fit for your company.
 If you have 50 or fewer employees, the SHOP program through HealthCare.gov has options specially tailored to fit small business needs.

 Some providers offer plans that are fully funded, which means the plan is sponsored by the health insurance carrier rather than the employer.
 The benefit of this type of plan is that the fees are predictable, but they are often more expensive than a self-funded plan.
 In contrast, the employer can sponsor a self-funded plan.
 That means, as an employer, you pay your employees’ claims as they come in.
 Self-funded plans require a lot more administration, but can sometimes be the right choice depending on the business.
 Before selecting a self-funded plan, it may be wise to consult an attorney due to the complexity and increased financial unpredictability of these plans.

 What happens if a business or employee misses open enrollment?